MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 - Who is granted access to the API?
 - How will you authenticate the API's users?
 - Is there a limit to the number of requests that an API user can make over a period of time?
-- How will you provide information about your APIs, and documentation for each API?
+- How will you provide information about your APIs and documentation for each API?
 For example, do you need to implement a developer portal?

-It's a good practice to use an API gateway, such as [Azure API Management](/azure/api-management/api-management-key-concepts), to handle these concerns and many others.
-API gateways give you single place to implement policies that your APIs follow, and they simplify the implementation of your backend API systems.
+A good practice is to use an API gateway, such as [Azure API Management](/azure/api-management/api-management-key-concepts), to handle these concerns and many others.
+API gateways give you a single place to implement policies that your APIs follow, and they simplify the implementation of your backend API systems.

 ### Valet Key pattern

-Occasionally a tenant might need direct access to a data source such as Azure Storage.
-Consider following the [Valet Key pattern](../../../patterns/valet-key.yml) to share data securely and restrict access to the data store.
+Occasionally, a tenant might need direct access to a data source, such as Azure Storage.
+Consider following the [Valet Key pattern](../../../patterns/valet-key.yml) to share data securely and to restrict access to the data store.

 For example, you could use this approach when batch exporting a large data file.
 After you've generated the export file, you can save it to a blob container in Azure Storage, and then generate a time-bound, read-only shared access signature.
-This signature can be provided to the tenant along with the blob URL.
+This signature can be provided to the tenant, along with the blob URL.
 The tenant can then download the file from Azure Storage until the signature's expiry.

 Similarly, you can generate a shared access signature with permissions to write to a specific blob.
 When you provide a shared access signature to a tenant, they can write their data to the blob.
 By using Event Grid integration for Azure Storage, your application can then be notified to process and import the data file.